JeffreyBenjaminBrown/hode/docs/ui.md

 This operation destroys the old expression entirely.
 Any superexpression it used to appear in now contains the new expression instead.
+This does *not*, however,
+destroy the old expression's sub-expressions.

+PITFALL: replacement currently has a bug that creates some duplicate information.
+If you see such duplicates and want to get rid of them, you can save your Rslt to a folder, delete the offending files, and then reload it.

 ## Add an expression